 Pitzer College

 I grew up in Washington, DC and studied neuroscience at Pitzer College (of the Claremont Colleges).
-After graduating, I was fortunate to receive a Watson Fellowship to conduct research for one year in Peru, Brazil, Thailand and Vietnam on alternative treatments for chemical dependence.
-I subsequently spent a year in Nepal on a research Fulbright Fellowship on HIV risk and chemical dependence.
+After graduating, I was fortunate to spend two years conducting research abroad on Watson (Peru, Brazil, Thailand and Vietnam) and research Fulbright (Nepal) fellowships.
+I also spent a couple years as an NIH postbac fellow in the laboratory of Dr. David Lovinger.

-My graduate research focused on developing machine learning algorithms that borrow information across different datasets to improve model generalizability.
+My graduate research in biostatistics focused on developing machine learning algorithms that borrow information across different datasets to improve model generalizability.
 In addition to my advisor, Dr. Giovanni Parmigiani, I collaborated with Dr. Rahul Mazumder at MIT and Dr. Rajarshi Mukherjee at Harvard.